asmithavarada/To-do-list/README.md

 * MARKING TASKS AS DONE (CHECK BOX) with strike-off feature
 * DELETING TASKS

-You can clone this repository and it in vscode.
+You can clone this repository and open it in Vscode.
 This respository contains html ,css ,javascript  and few image files

 #simpleprojects #frontend